markmac99/weather/apis_services/readBmp280/README.md

 ## Configuration
 Update *mqConfig.py* with your MQ broker details.

+Update *whConfig.py* with your mySQL or MariaDB database details.
+The code is designed to post to both a primary and backup database but if you don't have a backup, set the backup database to 'NONE'.
-Update *whConfig.py* with your SQL database details and your station's altitude above sea level.
+Update *whConfig.py* with your station's altitude above sea level in metres.
 This is used to calibrate the pressure readings.
 You can also change the logging location from the default of `~/weather/logs`.

 Update `SRCDIR` in *bmp280.service* to reflect the location in which you've installed the script.